richard-austin/activemq-for-cloud-service/README.md

 *This is required when you want to access 1 or more security-cam NVRs through the ActiveMQ version of the Cloud Server.
 It is not required for direct access to the NVR*

+### Note that this is experimental and has so far been found to be less performant than the original version where the NVRs make a direct socket connection to the Cloud server.

 ### Overview
 * Creates an installer (deb file) for ActiveMQ configured for ssl and